 When you’re out on the water, enjoying the peace and serenity of paddle boarding, this is the last thing you need.

-But there are times when a high quality app can truly improve our overall SUP experience.
-That’s why we wrote this post.
+But there are times when a high-quality app can genuinely improve our overall SUP experience.
+That’s why we put together a list of the best apps for SUP.
 A good SUP app should include the key features designed to improve your overall experience on the water.

 We’ve compiled a list of some of our favorite apps for SUP.
 Each app excels at certain tasks and is supported by consistent updates and bug fixes.
 Check them out below.